MirzaLeka/Food-App/README.md

   NodeJS must be installed on your pc
 ```

-I'm open to all kind of feedback.
-If you have any suggestions for improvements, please let me know.
+We're open to all kind of feedback.
+If you have any suggestions for improvements, please let us know.